maitreya2954/LeetHub-2.0-Firefox/README.md

 [![LeetHub](https://user-images.githubusercontent.com/43754306/165053510-a757c95e-c3bc-49d5-995c-7a52368abd37.png)](https://www.youtube.com/watch?v=o33PIjqlOgw "LeetHub saves lives!") -->

 ## What is LeetHub 2.0?
-<p>A chrome extension that automatically pushes your code to GitHub when you pass all tests on a <a href="http://leetcode.com/">Leetcode</a> problem.
-It's forked from the original <a href="https://chrome.google.com/webstore/detail/leethub/aciombdipochlnkbpcbgdpjffcfdbggi?hl=en">LeetHub</a> and improves on it to be faster, cleaner and compatible with the new dynamic LeetCode UI.</p>
+<p>A Firefox Addon that automatically pushes your code to GitHub when you pass all tests on a <a href="http://leetcode.com/">Leetcode</a> problem.
+It's forked from the original <a href="https://chromewebstore.google.com/detail/leethub-v2/mhanfgfagplhgemhjfeolkkdidbakocm?hl=en">LeetHub v2</a> and made compatible with Firefox.
+Shout out to <a href="https://github.com/arunbhardwaj/LeetHub-2.0">arunbhardwaj</a> and <a href="https://github.com/QasimWani/LeetHub">QasimWani</a></p>

 ## Why LeetHub?
 <p> <strong>1.</strong> Recruiters <em>want</em> to see your contributions to the Open Source community, be it through side projects, solving algorithms/data-structures, or contributing to existing OS projects.<br>